Aifan-Surfc/MyFirstRepository/README.md

 # MyFirstRepository

-readme file is a introduction to a repository it usally contains, author , organiazation, and some manuals.
+readme file is a introduction to a repository it usally contains, author , organiazation, and some manuals